TimRas/Fit-For-All/README.md

 **Allauth Indention:** Couldn't properly indent allauth templates like the other templates.

+**Messages General:** Difficulty triggering authorization messages for instance when buy button on products page.

 **Dropdown Menu Header:** When header is adjust to mobile view width.
 The dropdown menu won't show the dropdown items when hovered over.

 ### Manual Testing